 One of the most popular smart thermostats comes from Google-owned Nest.
 The company's $249 Learning Thermostat does exactly that - you install it and control it manually for the first few days, and once it has learn your heating and cooling preferences it takes control in a bid to lower your energy usage, and save you money.

 Because Nest thermostats have an internet connection, they can adjust your heating and cooling based on the local weather forecast - so the heating won't come on during an unseasonably warm day, saving you money.
-In total, Nest believes US customers can save between $131 and $145 per year on their heating bill, meaning the Nest could pay for itself in two years.
+Nest believes US customers can save between $131 and $145 per year on their heating bill, meaning the Nest could more than pay for itself in two years.